Estrus synchronization planner simplifies cowherd breeding

 Currently, there are 17 preferred standard protocols - eight for beef cows and nine for beef heifers.
 The planner steps users through protocol selection based on inputs of the type of cattle, amount of heat detection desired, and the breeding date and time.

-Calving season is underway, and breeding season is just around the corner.
+Calving is about to begin, and breeding season is just around the corner.
 Download the Estrus Synchronization Planner to get a head start on the breeding protocols for your heifers and cows.

 For more information or to ask questions, contact Iowa State University Extension and Outreach Beef Specialist Beth Doran at 712-737-4230 or doranb@iastate.edu